 (3) Ensure appropriate documentation is received to support accounting and reporting requirements.

 (4) Establish such internal controls as the Office of Management and Budget Circular A-123 requires.

 For more information about this policy, contact your Regional Ethics office.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.